 To help prevent vole damage from occurring next year, consider these tips.

 - Decrease the height and density of ground cover, and mow your lawn very short the last mowing of the fall.
 This can decrease the suitability of an area for voles.

 - Place hardware cloth cylinders around the base of young trees to protect them from voles.
 The mesh should be 1/4 inch or less in size and should be buried 3 inches below ground level to prevent voles from burrowing under the cylinder.
 Cylinders should be higher than the typical snow-line level.

 - Provide at least a 3-foot bare soil swath around the base of trees — especially young trees — to prevent voles from gnawing on the bark.

 - Place bait stations with poisonous vole bait in areas where voles have been in the past.
 Do this in the fall just before the first heavy snow storm.
 Bait stations prevent consumption by non-target animals and pets.
 Be sure to read labels carefully before using.

-- If feasible, provide a 6-to-8-foot bare soil strip between your yard and the native
+- If feasible, provide a 6-to-8-foot bare soil strip between your yard and the native habitat of voles.

 Answer by: Sterling Banks, Utah State University Extension associate professor